RedHat-UX/red-hat-design-system/elements/rh-tag/docs/20-guidelines.md

 ### Dark theme tags

-Do not use light theme tags in the dark theme, <a href="https://github.com/RedHat-UX/red-hat-design-system/discussions">contact us</a> if you need dark theme tags.
+Do not use light theme tags in the dark theme, [contact us][contact] if you need dark theme tags.

 {% example palette="darkest",
         width=522,